A on a Flat Mat

 Put word cards in flat hat

-- Fill a mat (sheet of paper) with written words (see below) that have the medial short /a/ sound.
+- Fill a mat (sheet of paper) with word cards.

 - Take the words off the flat mat one at a time and point out the letter A, emphasizing that it makes the /a/ sound.

-- Place each word in a hat or in a folded paper hat (see graphics below) then smash the folded paper hat pattern to make it flat.
+- Place each word in a hat or in a folded paper hat then smash the folded paper hat pattern to make it flat.

 - Take the words out of the flat hat and put them back on the flat mat.